All Episodes

 So the university says, I kid you not, Michigan University.

-This is this is not some romper room preschool.
+This is not some romper room preschool.

-A children's movie about a young bear from England in search of a new home.
+Michigan has said that they are going to also show Paddington Bear, a children's movie about a young bear from England in search of a new home that'll be shown to provide students with another option.

 A children's movie about a young bear from England in search of it.

-Well where do you think the nukes are going to be?
+Where do you think the nukes are going to be?

 Also added is the requirement that the U.S. will have to drop all economic sanctions against Iran on the day the agreement is signed.

-So here look it in a nutshell.
+So here, look in a nutshell.

-The Supreme Leader, the Ali, the Ayatollah Ali Hamini, has announced that Iran will not agree to any deal that permits inspectors at military sites, which is insane since the Iranians will naturally put their weapon program on military sites.
+The Supreme Leader, the Ali, the Ayatollah Ali Homini, has announced that Iran will not agree to any deal that permits inspectors at military sites, which is insane since the Iranians will naturally put their weapon program on military sites.

-The next story, State Department struggles to explain Rouani and the Ayatollah Hominy claims that the U.S. is lying about the facts of the Iran deal.
+The next story: State Department struggles to explain Rouani and the Ayatollah Hominy claims that the U.S. is lying about the facts of the Iran deal.

-The State Department spokeslack, this is not Marie Harth.
+Again, in a nutshell on this story, the State Department spokeslack, this is not Marie Harth.

-This is a guy named Rathkey.
+This is a guy named Rathke.

 What is his name?

-Jeff Rafki.
+Jeff Rafke.

 I wouldn't blame him.